edavidovits/producer/README.md

 # Producer

 A lightweight PM workspace that pairs Claude Code with a file viewer and markdown previewer.
-Inspired by [Conductor.build](https://conductor.build).

 ## Features